tertek/create-redcap-module/README.md

 Running the CLI locally:
 1. Clone the repo.
 2. Run `node ./path-to-module/bin/create-redcap-module`
-(please ensure your node version is up to date)
+(please ensure your node version is set to required version ,see `.nvmrc`)

 ## Roadmap